Wavelets centered on a knot sequence: theory, construction, and applications: Abstract

 \section{Abstract}

 We develop a general notion of orthogonal wavelets `centered' on an irregular knot sequence.
 We present two families of orthogonal wavelets that are continuous and piecewise polynomial.
-As an application, we construct continuous, piecewise quadratic, orthogonal wavelet bases on the quasi-crystal lattice consisting of the $\tau$-integers where $\tau$ is the golden-mean.
+We develop efficient algorithms to implement these schemes and apply them to a data set extracted from an ocelot image.
+As another application, we construct continuous, piecewise quadratic, orthogonal wavelet bases on the quasi-crystal lattice consisting of the $\tau$-integers where $\tau$ is the golden ratio.
 The resulting spaces then generate a multiresolution analysis of $L^2(\mathbf{R})$ with scaling factor $\tau$.